 by those who come near me,

 Aaron held his peace.

-6 Moses said to Aaron, and to Eleazar and to Ithamar, his sons, “Do not let the hair of your heads go loose and do not tear your clothes, so that you do not die and so that he will not be angry with all the congregation, but let your brothers, the whole house of Israel, mourn the burning which the Lord has kindled.
+6 Moses said to Aaron, and to Eleazar and Ithamar, his sons, “Do not let the hair of your heads go loose and do not tear your clothes so that you do not die and so that he will not be angry with the entire congregation, but let your brothers, the whole house of Israel, mourn the burning which the Lord has kindled.
 7 You shall not go out from the door of the Tent of Meeting, lest you die, for the anointing oil of the Lord is on you.”